Whining is a tone of voice somewhere between crying and talking. And it’s not pleasant to the ears.

 6. Don’t Give Up.

 Please have patience with your little one!
 The tricks mentioned above might not show their magic in a day.
-It might require consistent, daily effort if your child is a stubborn one.
+It might require consistent, daily effort if your child is stubborn.
 Trying one day and feeling dejected because it didn’t work out will be no use.

 After all, no one likes being around someone whiny.